University of Texas at El Paso Academic Catalog

 Additional Certification Levels, Fields, and Supplemental

-Teachers who are already certified in Texas can add any level of certification or field of specialization available to early childhood/elementary education, secondary, and all-level UTEP students.
+Teachers who are already certified in Texas may add any level of certification or field of specialization available to early childhood/elementary education, secondary, and all-level UTEP students.
 The state provides certified teachers an opportunity to add new certification levels and specialization fields by challenging the TExES tests in those areas (H.B.
 2185).
 There are also supplementary certificates offered in Bilingual Education and English as a Second Language (ESL).

 Out-of-State Teachers